S-RM/wiskess_rust/README.md

     <summary>Click to show the parameters for `wiskess_rust.exe wiskess`</summary>

     --config <String>
         Optional.
-The paths to the configuration file, i.e. ./config/win_all.yml
+The paths to the configuration file.
+Default: ./config/main_win.yml

     --data-source <String>
         Required.
 The drive letter the image is mounted on, or the file path to the extracted collection.